element0/hiena/README.md

 ## Description ##

-The Hiena library maps contents of arbitrary files to an addressable file space.
+The Hiena library maps the content of an arbitrary file to file address space.

 ## DEVELOPMENT NEWS ##

-2017-03-25	`./util/stitch FILENAME	STARTBYTE ENDBYTE` extracts a byte range from a file.
+2017-03-25	`./util/byterange FILENAME STARTBYTE ENDBYTE` extracts a byte range from a file.